1.1 The Local Government and Social Care Ombudsman (LGSCO) is committed to:

 Disability during employment

-1.6 If a member of staff becomes disabled, the LGO will make reasonable adjustments to its standard working practices to overcome barriers caused by disability.
-Human Resources together with our Occupational Health Provider will provide support and advice relating to disability.
+2.6 If an employee becomes disabled, the organisation will make reasonable adjustments to its standard working practices to overcome barriers caused by disability.
+Human Resources together with our Occupational Health provider will provide support and advice relating to disability.

 Witnessing discriminatory behaviour